regedor/marketing/README.md

 # Architecture

-The following pictures contains the diagrams developed by the group.
+The following pictures contain the diagrams developed by the group.

-**Multi tentant**:
+**Multi tenant**:

 ![Settings](documentation/diagrams/DomainSettings.png "Settings")